 ENSURE THAT iPhone ISN’T CONNECTED SOMEWHERE ELSE.

 You might find this one silly and ridiculous to act upon.
-Sometimes iPhones automatically reconnect and play sound through Bluetooth speakers or any other devices as soon as they come in range.
+Sometimes, iPhones reconnect automatically and start playing sound via a Bluetooth speaker attached.
 Yes, this can happen.

 For instance, consider this scenario that you were using Bluetooth headset in your car and you got off the car forgetting to turn it off.
 Turn off your Bluetooth mode when not required, because your iPhone may reconnect with the devices it is paired with.